 The characters, both playable and non-playable, are very interesting, with complex backstories and motivations.
 You do have an inventory in Unrest, but most of the items have no actual gameplay purpose: they simply exist to give more insight into the character you are playing.
 There are exceptions, and a few items can be given to people to advance or alter the plot, but in general they just reveal more details about the character.
 Playable characters also have traits which can be viewed, such as naive or loyal.
 While most characters start out with a few, they can also gain new traits based on choices the player makes, which give a real sense of character development as the game progresses.

-Overall my biggest disappointment with Unrest is that it seemed like the choices had very little impact in how the story plays out, which became more apparent on the second playthrough.
-You get good feedback in the short-term, with characters responding to your decisions, but it didn't make much difference in the long run.
-There are a minor bits of dialogue later on which reference some previous decisions, but the major plot points are essentially unchanged regardless of what you do.
+Overall my biggest disappointment with Unrest is that it seemed like the choices had very little impact on how the story plays out, which became more apparent on the second playthrough.
+You get good feedback in the short term, with characters responding to your decisions, but it doesn't make much difference in the long run.
+There are minor bits of dialogue later on that reference some previous decisions, but the major plot points are essentially unchanged regardless of what you do.

 As a final note, I should mention a slight technical problem I had running this game.
-It appears to only be a problem on Linux, so if you aren't playing it on Linux you can ignore this paragraph.
+It appears to only be a problem on Linux, so if you aren't playing it on Linux, you can ignore this paragraph.
 When trying to run Unrest the first time, it couldn't run because it wasn't able to find some libraries.
-Which is strange because those libraries were downloaded when the game was installed; I could see them in the folder.
-This Steam thread helped me resolve the problems so it can probably help you as well if you need it.
+This is strange because those libraries were downloaded when the game was installed; I could see them in the folder.
+This Steam thread helped me resolve the problems, so it can probably help you as well if you need it.